Working with Banner Views

 NSLog(@"Banner view is beginning an ad action");

-BOOL shouldExecuteAction = [self allowActionToRun]; // your application implements this method
+BOOL shouldExecuteAction = [self allowActionToRun]; // your app implements this method

 if (!willLeave && shouldExecuteAction)